Sumner-Group/dijkstra-water-wire/README.md

 =====================
 Anticipated code updates:
 1) Allowing for angles.
 In other words, viability also has to do with the Donor-hydrogen-acceptor angle.
-2) The code can do pdb *or* mdcrd.
-Make one code that can do both given user input.
-3) Example pdb/mdcrd
+2) Example pdb/mdcrd
-4) example outputs
+3) example outputs